matteototaro/jtWebsite/content/posts/venice.en.md

       </figure>
           {{< typeit tag=h3 >}}Venice, Italy, 2017{{< /typeit >}}
           <p><strong>In 2017 I went to Venice, Italy for my second time and I shot lots of photos.</strong> It is a magical city, especially if you visit it with someone special to you.
 In fact I wasn't alone 'cause it's a city only visited by couples but, for reason left to the understanding of the reader, the following pics represent the beauty of just the city itself. <br>
           The entry image is a personal revisitation of the city obtained via Photoshop messing around with shadows and saturation of different colors.
-The main goal was obviously to recreate a painting and, in my opinion, I think I reached it.<br>This city is very famous but this particular angle that I'm showing you in the next picture is one of the most characteristic.</p>
+The main goal was obviously to recreate a painting and, in my opinion, I think I reached it.<br>This city is surely very famous and in particular this specific angle that I'm showing you in the next picture is one of the most characteristic.</p>
             <figure>
                 <a class="lightgallery"
                   href=/images/uploads/venice/5HD.jpg